kkrt-labs/zk-pig/docs/prover-inputs/modified-mpt.md

 ## Problem with Partial States

-In the context, of EVM block proving, blocks are executed in an isolated environment with access only to a partial portion of the pre-state which only includes a subset of nodes.
+In the context, of EVM block proving, blocks are executed in a stateless environment with access only to a partial portion of the pre-state which only includes a subset of nodes.

-To generate Prover Inputs, the partial pre-state for [Prepare](prover-inputs-generation.md#step-2-prepare) is initialized with data fetched from a remote JSON-RPC node during [Preflight](prover-inputs-generation.md#step-1-preflight) using `eth_getProof` JSON-RPC calls.
+To generate the partial pre-state we use data fetched from a remote JSON-RPC node during [Preflight](prover-inputs-generation.md#step-1-preflight) using `eth_getProof` JSON-RPC calls.

-While Preflight enables to retrieve all the MPT nodes on the path of every accessed accounts and storage, and re-constitute the partial pre-state necessary for the block processing, it may miss the MPT nodes resolved during [branch node reduction](#branch-node-reduction) following deletions.
+While preflight enables to retrieve all the MPT nodes on the path of every accessed accounts and storage, and re-constitute the partial pre-state necessary for the block processing, it may miss the MPT nodes resolved during [branch node reduction](#branch-node-reduction) following deletions.
 This creates a significant issue: the inability to compute the final state root after processing the block.

 ## Solution